 (3) An omission to publish a notice under subsection (2) does not invalidate the act of the Governor.

+(4) The Minister may direct the Commissioner to make a recommendation to the Governor under subsection (1) in respect of a department or departments specified in the direction, and the Commissioner must comply with the direction.

+(5) The text of a direction given under subsection (4) is to be included in the annual report prepared by the Commissioner under section 22D.

 [Section 35 amended by No. 24 of 2000 s.
-34(1).]
+34(1); No. 39 of 2010 s.
+35 and 70.]

 36. Certain powers relating to departments and organisations